 Many of our staff members regularly invite eminent psychologists from other universities or institutions to present the current progress of their research.
 These events normally take place in our seminar room every Friday afternoon at 3:30pm.
 It is usually followed by a cheese and wine social gathering, kindly provided by the school or institute.
-See the list of scheduled seminars and the list of past seminars.

 The Cognitive Neuroscience talks are usually held fortnightly on Wednesdays at 1pm in the Seminar room.
 Staff and postgraduates working in the fields such as Experimental Psychology, Cognitive Neuropsychology and Neuroscience are invited to present some of their current research.
 All staff and students are very welcome to attend the meetings.
 See the 2013 debate on "Studies of large-scale brain networks - saviour or hype?".

 Psychology Grand Rounds (PGR) is designed to promote an active research culture across the School and Institute by providing a common platform for all to present both ongoing research, and any other aspect of work that would benefit from cross-disciplinary discussion (e.g., development of new teaching methods, controversial/impactful papers, development of grant applications).
 To promote knowledge exchange, speakers are asked to invite 2-3 expert guests (internal or external) to stimulate and guide discussion.

 Neuroscience & Psychology Postgraduate Society seminars are held at noon on Fridays.
 Each week a different member of the RA or PG community within the department present either some of their current research, or their research plans, to the group.

 The Language and Social Interactions Group Meetings are usually held weekly on Fridays at 1pm in the seminar room.
 Internal staff and postgraduates, and invited speakers from different institutions present their current research.
 All staff and students are very welcome to attend.